atorres1929/MIPS-BubbleSort/README.md

 <h1>Assembly Bubble Sort</h1>

-This is a fully recurisve bubble sort algorithm written in MIPS.
+This is a fully recursive  bubble sort algorithm written in MIPS.

 I wrote this for a project in my Fundamentals of Computer Systems course in Spring 2017 at Florida International University.